googleforgames/open-match-docs/site/content/en/docs/Guides/telemetry.md

 * `sum()` - This will take the sum over each individual rate produced by each server (there may be more than 1 backend server).
 * `rate(metric_name[5m])` - Take the rate of a particular metric.
-   Since a rate is not instanteous we must use a sliding window where we take *metric_name[now]* - *metric_name[5m ago]* at every time point.
+   Since a rate is not instantaneous we must use a sliding window where we take *metric_name[now]* - *metric_name[5m ago]* at every time point.
 The smaller the time window the more exact but choppy the data appears.